 Dr. Volumnia Gaul: Viola Davis is stunning as Dr. Gaul!
 Suzanne Collins never convinced me that Dr. Gaul was a real person, but Viola Davis did.
 The actress isn't an old, stooped woman as described in the books, but she is a compelling presence.
 (Her name suggests she’s even more barbaric than others in the Capitol.)

-Sejanus Plinth: I liked Josh Rivera, but the actor seemed too old to play a highschool student, and the movie script transformed him into a confident and clever adult.
-In the book, he was an angsty teenager; a kid with a good moral compass, although immature and weak.
+Sejanus Plinth: I liked Josh Rivera, but the actor seemed too old to play a high school student, and the movie script transformed him into a confident and clever adult.
+In the book, he was an angsty teenager; a kid with a good moral compass, but immature and weak.
 Since we see him only from Coriolanus's perspective in the book, readers may find Sejanus frustrating, even though we know he is in the right.
 In the movie, we are free to like him-- which I did.
 (Suzanne Collins wrote Katniss in the first person; why did she write Coriolanus in the third?)

 Tigris Snow: Hunter Schafer is the only actor I wholeheartedly love in the movie.
 She plays a young woman thrilled with fashion and grateful to her employer, as well as a thoughtful advisor, a protective mother-figure, a compassionate human, and, most beautifully, a woman saddened by shameful things she had to do to survive.
 In the book, Coryo fails to truly recognize Tigris's worth, even though he relies on her for good advice, guidance, and support.
 In the movie, we never doubt that she loves her younger cousin.
 We get to see mature Tigris, loyal, compassionate, and loving.
 We also have the opportunity to see her recognize Coryo’s dark transformation.
-(We know that Tigris, not Tigress, later emulates cats in her fashion choices, but I wonder why Suzanne Collins named her after a river where an ancient non-Roman civilization developed?)
+(We know that Tigris-- not Tigress-- later emulates cats in her fashion choices, but I wonder why Suzanne Collins named her after a river where an ancient non-Roman civilization developed?)

 Gradma'am: Fionnula Flanagan shines as the family's matriarch.
-In the books, she is deteriorating mentally and physically, but in the movie she clearly portrays the primary (and dark) influence on Coriolanus’s world view and character.
+In the books, she is deteriorating mentally and physically, but in the movie she clearly portrays the primary (and darkest) influence on Coriolanus’s world view and character.

-Lucretius "Lucky" Flickerman: Jason Schwartzman's character highlights that the Games’ are just in their formative stages.
-The movie character is more competent and professional, but the movie still conveys his shallowness.
-(What is that pin he's wearing during the Games?)
 Hilarius Heavensbee: Florian Burgkart as Hilarius Heavensbee is barely more than an extra.
 The character in the book is surprisingly forgettable, except for the name he shares with Plutarch Heavensbee who plays such a large role in the rebellion of The Hunger Games trilogy.

 Pluribus Bell: Not every character in a book can be included in a movie adaptation, but I wish Pluribus Bell had received a cameo.
-Pluribus was a bit of light in a dark story and I wondered at his motivation for his support the Snow family.
+Pluribus was a bit of light in a dark story.
+I wondered at his motivation for his support the Snow family.
 Did he recognize that "Snow lands on top" or was he simply a good guy and a friend of the family?

 Story Telling Critiques